SubPointSolutions/DefinitelyPacked/readme.md

-# DefinitelyTyped (beta)
+# DefinitelyPacked (beta)
-DefinitelyTyped is a repository for common, community-driven [MetaPack](https://github.com/SubPointSolutions/MetaPack) packages.
+DefinitelyPacked is a repository for common, community-driven [MetaPack](https://github.com/SubPointSolutions/MetaPack) packages.
 We are aiming to bring together high-quality packages to help SharePoint professionals and develop and deliver solutions for SharePoint - both on-premises and SharePoint online.

 ### Build status
 | Branch  | Status |